 Each summer we open our building on a few days during August - when many regular activities take a break - to provide company for adults and play for children.
-We ran 3 sessions in 2018 and they proved to be as popular as ever.
+We ran 3 sessions in 2019 and they were as enjoyable as ever.

 Coffee Mates runs on Friday mornings from 10.30 to noon during school term times, and provides a friendly, café-style atmosphere for anyone to meet and chat.
 Tea, coffee, toast, cakes and teacakes are all available.